Jalón

-Xaló (/ca-valencia/; Jalón /es/), is a municipality in the comarca of Marina Alta in the Valencian Community, Spain.
+Jalón (/es/; Xaló /ca-valencia/) is a municipality in the comarca of Marina Alta in the Valencian Community, Spain.

 Geography

-The town of Jalón is located in the Jalón Valley.
-The Jalón or Gorgos river crosses the town, which has a length of 55 km.
+The town of Jalón is located in the Jalón Valley (la Vall de Xaló).
+The Jalón (Xaló) or Gorgos river crosses the town, which has a length of 55 km.

 Climate

 Jalón's climate is mild with mild winters and bearable summers due to its proximity of the Mediterranean Sea.
 The rainiest month is usually October.